42Entrepreneurs/startup-school/README.md

 - 8 to 24 march: register on google form
 - 24 to 29 march:  interview with Maxime, Quentin & Thomas
 - monday 8 april: start of the program
-- friday 28th of june : end of the program
+- TBA (around the 28th of june): end of the program & Demo Day @StationF

 ### Actors:
 - @Thomas - Thomas Payet (thomas@meilisearch.com)